alahnala/alahnala.github.io/_pages/teaching.md

 COMPSCI 1XC3 covers fundamental skills for software development, topics including C programming in UNIX/LINUX environments and git version control.
 More details will come as the semester nears.

+### COMPSCI 4Z03: Directed Readings in Natural Language Processing for Mental Health Assessment
+***Fall 2025, McMaster University, Department of Computing & Software***

+Natural language processing (NLP) techniques are increasingly used for language-based assessments (LBAs) of mental health.
+Language data from sources such as clinical notes, social media, interviews, and self-reports often carries subtle linguistic and behavioral signals that can reflect depression, anxiety, suicidality, and other psychological states.
+Research in this area focuses on detecting these markers to population-level monitoring and mental health screening.

+This directed readings course is designed to help the student build foundational and research-oriented competencies in LBAs, with the goal of preparing for graduate-level research in this area.
+The course will begin with readings focused on technical and methodological foundations of NLP systems used in mental health assessment, with an emphasis on:

+1. psycholinguistic feature extraction and language markers of psychological states;
+2. temporal and time-series analysis to examine and forecast changes in mental health states;
+3. deep learning techniques, including large language models (LLMs), for symptom tracking and adaptive conversational assessments.

+The student will then select a focused research question related to LBAs, conduct a literature review, and implement and report on a small-scale experimental study (e.g., through reproduction, ablation testing, or comparison of models).
+To facilitate this, the student is welcome to select an open community task (e.g., a past CLPsych task) that offers labeled datasets and baselines.

 ### Social Natural Language Processing Workshop